 The longest continuous cliff coast line in the Southern Hemisphere

 While the Nullarbor Plain borders much of the length of the Bight’s coastline The Great Australian Bight or “The Edge of Australia”, is the longest continuous cliff coast line in the Southern Hemisphere.
-This is a place that takes our breath away every single time we stop there and watching passengers experience this for the first time is one of the best things about doing we what do.
+This is a place that takes our breath away every single time we stop there.
+Watching passengers experience this for the first time is one of the best things about doing we what do.